 Don’t Seek the praise of men

-- “Therefore, when you give to the poor, don’t sound a trumpet in front of you just like the hypocrites.(2)“hypocrites” the Greek word here literally refers to a “theater actor”.
+- “Therefore, when you do a charitable deed, don’t sound a trumpet in front of you like the hypocrites2“hypocrites” the Greek word here literally refers to a “theater actor”.
 In those days, actors often wore masks during their performances and thus were (figuratively) a “two-faced” person; i.e. they say one thing and do another.
-Jesus was using some clever wordplay here. (see note on previous verse) They do this in the synagogues and on the crowded streets so they might receive glory from men.
-Truly I tell you; they have traded away(3)“have traded away” is a single word in Greek meaning “to have something, because far away from something else“. their reward.(5)“reward” is literally “wages”, as a reward for work.
+Jesus was using some clever wordplay here. (see note on previous verse) do in the synagogues and on the crowded streets so they might be glorified by men.
+Amen I tell you; they trade away3“trade away” is a single word in Greek meaning “to have something, because far away from something else“. their wages.

-- “And when you pray, you will not be like the hypocrites.
-For they did – and still do – love standing in the synagogues and on the corners of wide streets to pray, so they might be seen by men.
-Truly I tell you; they have traded away(7)“have traded away” is a single word in Greek meaning “to have something, because far away from something else“. their reward.(8)“reward” is literally “wages”, as a reward for work.
+- “And when you pray, you shall not be like the hypocrites.
+For they love *standing to pray in the synagogues and on the corners of wide streets so they might be seen by men.
+Amen I tell you; they trade away5“trade away” is a single word in Greek meaning “to have something, because far away from something else“. their wages.

 The Lord’s Prayer

-- “Give us this day our daily bread.
+- “Give us our daily bread today,

 - “Now, when you fast; don’t become gloomy like the hypocrites.
 For they neglect their faces so they might be seen as fasting to men.
-Truly I tell you; they have traded away(15)“have traded away” is a single word in Greek meaning “to have something, because far away from something else“. their reward.(16)“reward” is literally “wages”, as a reward for work.
+Amen I tell you; they trade away8“trade away” is a single word in Greek meaning “to have something, because far away from something else“. their wages.

-- “When you’re fasting however, anoint your head with oil and wash your face.
+- “When you’re fasting however, anoint your head with oil and wash your face,

 Treasure in heaven